agentsoz/synthetic-population/README.md

 Additionally, this updates addresses `synthetic-population/data/melbourne-2016-addresses.json.gz` with corresponding `HOUSEHOLD_ID`s.
 The same address can have multiple household IDs if there are not enough addresses in a given Statistical Area.

+To only generate person instances set flag `-p` as below:

+        > java -jar synthesis/target/synthesis.jar population.properties -p
+This will only generate `persons.csv.gz` and `output_person_types.csv.gz` files.
+None of the other tasks will be performed in this mode.

+## Accuracy
+1. The algorithm ensures that input household and person level marginal distributions are maintained in the synthesised population to the best possible level.
+2. The relationships and family household compostions are ensured realistic.
+3. With default settings, the population is generated at SA2 level and redistributed to SA1 level considering SA1 households distribution.
+Because of that only household properties are accurate at SA1 level.
+We cannot assure that person level distribution is accurate at SA1 level.
+4. The households are assigned to randomly selected addresses within a Statistical Area (SA1 by default).
+If there are not enough addresses in a given SA, multiple household may be assigned to the same address.

 ## Constructing a new population